muccg/django-useraudit/README.md

 The cron job should run the `disable_inactive_users` custom Django command.

+### Re-activate users

+The `activate_user` custom Django management command can be used to re-activate users that have been locked out from the system.

 ## Done

 Useraudit is set up to log all log in attempts for your project and expire user accounts.